skogsbaer/text-slides/README.md

 ## Configuration

-### Header file for beamer presentations.
+### Header file for beamer presentations

 You can specify a file to be included in the header of the latex file for beamer presentations, see Pandoc's `--include-in-header` option.
 The file can be specified in the following three ways:

 - Command line flag `--beamer-header FILE`.
-- A file name `beamer-header.tex` in the same directory as the input file.
+- A file named `beamer-header.tex` in the same directory as the input file.
 - Through the file `$HOME/.text-slides/beamer-header.tex`.

+### Header file for HTML presentations

+You can specify a file to be included in the header of the HTML file for beamer presentations, see Pandoc's `--include-in-header` option.
+The file can be specified in the following three ways:

+- Command line flag `--html-header FILE`.
+- A file named `html-header.tex` in the same directory as the input file.
+- Through the file `$HOME/.text-slides/html-header.tex`.

+### Lua filters

+You can specify a file defining lua filters for pandoc, see Pandoc's `--lua-filter` option.
+The file can be specified in the following three ways:

+- Command line flag `--lua-filter FILE`.
+- A file named `pandoc-filter.lua` in the same directory as the input file.
+- Through the file `$HOME/.text-slides/pandoc-filter.lua`.

 ### More code plugins